 In order to spread the benefits of tourism directly with local communities, we began to collaborate with these communities to create authentic experiences for visitors that also respect and engage with local culture.
 Over time, our local friends have come to understand our work and participate more closely in our projects and tour activities.
 We now have many local artisans, monks, farmers, and others involved in our tours and projects.
 We encourage our guests to slow down and see more in greater detail.

 We work together with residents, farmers and craftsmen in local villages in the Bagan area to collaboratively.
-This allows us to develop unique and responsible tourism experiences and activities for visitors that support community dignity, values, and development goals.
+This allows us to develop unique and responsible travel experiences and activities for visitors that support community dignity, values, and development goals.
 As a result, this builds the capacity of locals to participate in the tourism economy as interest in Myanmar grows.

-Please join us on our journey.
+Please join us on our journey by supporting responsible and sustainable tourism in Myanmar.